bithauschile/bithaus-medium/readme.md

   - Class declaration is a very good way of presenting data structures.
   - No more incompatible schema problems.
 - No custom Serialization/Deserialization needed.
-- Allow topics to transport multiple types of messages.
-There are several use cases where you need total ordering among different kind of information.
+- **Allow topics to transport multiple types of messages.** There are several use cases where you need total ordering among different kinds of events.

 <br>